 About

 Ben Rappaport is a passionate storyteller and an ever-curious reporter.
 He is interested in service journalism that improves the well-being of his community and focuses on solutions.
-Ben has previous experience at outlets across North Carolina and is a graduate of the Hussman School of Journalism & Media at the University of North Carolina at Chapel Hill.
+After several years reporting for outlets across North Carolina, Ben moved to New York City in the fall of 2025 to pursue his masters in journalism from the Newmark Graduate School of Journalism at CUNY.
+Ben is also a graduate of the Hussman School of Journalism & Media at the University of North Carolina at Chapel Hill.
 His previous coverage has focused on education, politics and rural communities.

 Featured Articles